-Frozen food logistics: Companies are increasingly attaching importance to energy saving and sustainability.
+Frozen food logistics: companies are focusing more on energy saving and sustainability.

 01. September 2021